Oro Blanco Grapefruit

 Inventory, 14 ct : 0

-Oro Blanco grapefruits are harvested from winter until early spring.
+Oro Blanco grapefruits are available in the fall through early spring.

 Recipes that include Oro Blanco Grapefruit.
 One is easiest, three is harder.